ajs17/memills/content/people/mills-edward-hallock-1819-family/gould-ellen.md

 {{% mefig "1925-12-17-ithaca-journal" "400" /%}}
 {{% mefig "1926-01-12-ithaca-journal" "400" /%}}

 As we can see from the reporting fo the day, sometime later in 1926 or early in 1927, Ellen moved out of the Mills home to live with her family for the last few years of her life.
 It looks as though she may have spent a signficant amount of time at her son Myron Predmore's home before finally settling with her daughter Clara.
-Ellen is mentione often in the "gossip columns" of the day, but these are some of the more telling stories as to where she was living:
+Ellen is mentioned often in the "gossip columns" of the day, but these are some of the more telling stories as to where she was living:

 {{% mefig "ellen-gould/1926-09-25-ithaca-journal-p3" "400" /%}}
 {{% mefig "ellen-gould/1926-10-01-ithaca-journal-p3" "400" /%}}